roryl/zsx/README.md

 ## Assume Full Page Rendering

-In a ZSX application the server by default always fully renders full pages.
+In a ZSX application, the server by default always fully renders full pages.
 ZSX provides features to hot swap elements on the page and avoid a full browser page reload.

 Avoiding a full page reload improves performance of the browser.
 Browser performance is improved because it doesn't need to reflow the entire document.
 This performance improvement is perceived by the user as more responsive.